8 Tips To Ensure You Have A Successful Virtual MBA Interview

 For that reason, we suggest you get in touch with your interviewer in advance to determine which platform you will use to connect.

-If you will be needing to use any features, such as screen-sharing for a presentation, be sure you are familiar with them ahead of time.
+If you will need to use any features, such as screen-sharing for a presentation, be sure you are familiar with them ahead of time.
 Additionally, if you use a profile photo for any of your video conferencing apps, make sure your profile picture looks professional.

 Finally, make sure your equipment is also working properly